 A courtesy rider is a rider who lives within the walk limits of Elementary – 3.2 KM, Middle – 3.2 KM, Secondary – 4.8 KM but is granted bus service if/when space is available on a bus route that has been established for eligible riders.

-To ensure an equitable and sustainable transportation system, the District will be implementing a new fee for courtesy riders beginning in September 2020.
+To ensure an equitable and sustainable transportation system, the District has implemented a fee for courtesy riders which began in September 2020.
 The annual fee is $400.00 per rider and a maximum of $600.00 per family, on the condition there is capacity on a bus and on a route already established.